 Women’s Big Bash League (WBBL)

 The professional women’s Twenty20 cricket competition in Australia is called the Women’s Big Bash League (WBBL), although it is branded as Weber WBBL due to commercial considerations.
 The Australian Women’s Twenty20 Cup, which took place from 2007–2008 to 2014–2015, was superseded by the WBBL.
 Just with the men’s Big Bash League (BBL), this tournament involves eight city-based teams.
 Members of the current and past Australian national teams, the country’s top young players, and up to three international superstars make up each squad.
-The current winners are the Adelaide Strikers, who won the WBBL|08 and WBBL|09 titles in consecutive years.
+The current winners are the Melbourne Renegades, who captured their first WBBL title by winning WBBL|10, following the Adelaide Strikers’ consecutive victories in WBBL|08 and WBBL|09

 Type: Twenty20